 03 of 06

 It might be a dying art, but learning how to make a bed is a valuable skill.
-It doesn't mean your kids will always do it but at least they'll know how.
+It does not mean your kids will always do it, but at least they will know how.
 Start simply by showing them how to make their own bed when they are toddlers.
 Progress to letting them make the bed themselves.
 Kids like the freedom to arrange their pillows and stuffed animals the way they like.
-It’s an incentive for them to make their beds each morning.
+It is an incentive for them to make their beds each morning.
 You can make it easier for your children by choosing less complicated bedding.
-Until kids are school-aged, it’s not a bad idea to omit adding a top sheet to their beds.
-Parents might consider eliminating extra sheets, blankets or pillows—especially if they are not used by the child.
+Until kids are school-aged, it is not a bad idea to omit using a top sheet on their beds.
+Parents might consider eliminating extra sheets, blankets, or pillows—especially if they are never used.

 04 of 06